Ghost Towns In Delaware

 The men in charge of the house where the meeting was held were upset at what happened and made a fuss.
 Seeing the Dutchmen upset at the chief for what he had done that night after the natives had returned to their tribal area, they killed the chief to try and appease the men from the meeting.

 When a token of the dead was brought back to the house, the men explained that the death was unnecessary, and they wished it had not been done.
-To honor mutual respect, the men wanted to forbid the chief from doing anything like that again.
+To honor mutual respect, the men forbade the chief from doing anything like that again.
 Friends of the murdered chief incited their friends to revenge.

 On December 5, 1632, one of the initial settlers who returned to Holland to gather more people for the new colony arrived back at Zwaanendael to find the settlement destroyed.
-After receiving needed provisions in Virginia, the colonist decided to take the new colonists to New Amsterdam, New York City.
+After receiving needed provisions in Virginia, the colonists took the new colonists to New Amsterdam, New York City.
 The Zwaanendael land claims were sold to the Dutch West India Company.

 In 1909, a monument commemorating the colony was put in place of the former settlement, more popularly known as today’s Lewes, Delaware, and in 1931, the Zwaanendael Museum was opened.